Limited Partnership in Hong Kong

 What is a Limited Partnership?

 A partnership in Hong Kong is a business entity established and co-owned by two or more parties with a view to sharing profits.
-There are two types of partnerships in Hong Kong: General Partnership and Limited Partnership.
-Both are governed by the Partnership Ordinance.
+There are two types of partnerships in Hong Kong: General Partnership (GP) and Limited Partnership (LP).
+The GP is governed by the Partnership Ordinance section 38, while the LP is under the Partnership Ordinance section 37.

 In a general partnership, every partner in the company is personally liable for the business’s debts and liabilities.
 In addition, a general partner can be held responsible for the actions of other partners in the business.